majacQ/sdk/runtime/vm/service/service.md

 The _streamListen_ RPC subscribes to a stream in the VM.
 Once subscribed, the client will begin receiving events from the stream.

-If the client is not subscribed to the stream, the _103_ (Stream already subscribed) error code is returned.
+If the client is already subscribed to the stream, the _103_ (Stream already subscribed) [RPC error](#rpc-error) code is returned.

 The _streamId_ parameter may have the following published values:

 streamId | event types provided
 -------- | -----------
-VM | VMUpdate
+VM | VMUpdate, VMFlagUpdate
-Isolate | IsolateStart, IsolateRunnable, IsolateExit, IsolateUpdate, IsolateReload, ServiceExtensionAdded Debug | PauseStart, PauseExit, PauseBreakpoint, PauseInterrupted, PauseException, PausePostRequest, Resume, BreakpointAdded, BreakpointResolved, BreakpointRemoved, Inspect, None
+Isolate | IsolateStart, IsolateRunnable, IsolateExit, IsolateUpdate, IsolateReload, ServiceExtensionAdded Debug | PauseStart, PauseExit, PauseBreakpoint, PauseInterrupted, PauseException, PausePostRequest, Resume, BreakpointAdded, BreakpointResolved, BreakpointRemoved, BreakpointUpdated, Inspect, None
+Profiler | UserTagChanged
 GC | GC
 Extension | Extension
-Timeline | TimelineEvents
+Timeline | TimelineEvents, TimelineStreamsSubscriptionUpdate Logging | Logging
+Service | ServiceRegistered, ServiceUnregistered HeapSnapshot | HeapSnapshot

 Additionally, some embedders provide the _Stdout_ and _Stderr_ streams.
 These streams allow the client to subscribe to writes to